cisagov/Malcolm/sensor-iso/docs/Notes.md

   -o rulesFiles=/opt/moloch/etc/rules.yml
   -o parsersDir=/opt/moloch/parsers
   -o pluginsDir=/opt/moloch/plugins
-  --node "$MOLOCH_NODE_NAME"
+  --node "$ARKIME_NODE_NAME"
-  --host "$MOLOCH_NODE_HOST"
+  --host "$ARKIME_NODE_HOST"
 ```

 #### <a name="molochRules"></a>capture rules

-Moloch allows [defining capture rules](https://molo.ch/rulesformat) to limit what is stored in PCAP and what is logged to the Elasticsearch database.
-Hedgehog Linux uses some rules similar to those examples in the [High Performance Settings](https://molo.ch/settings#high-performance-settings) page in the Moloch documentation in order to maximize performance and tune PCAP storage utilization.
+Arkime allows [defining capture rules](https://molo.ch/rulesformat) to limit what is stored in PCAP and what is logged to the Elasticsearch database.
+Hedgehog Linux uses some rules similar to those examples in the [High Performance Settings](https://molo.ch/settings#high-performance-settings) page in the Arkime documentation in order to maximize performance and tune PCAP storage utilization.

 ```
 ---